Bachelor of Science (Honours) in Physiotherapy

-Our graduates have a high rate of employment, with a wide range of options - from acute care hospitals, special schools and homes for the elderly to community settings and private practice.
+Our graduates have a high rate of employment and a wide range of career options, from acute care hospitals, special schools and homes for the elderly to community settings and private practice.

 Physiotherapists can specialise, take up managerial positions or be involved in clinical education and research.
-Opportunities for higher degree studies such as in MSc, MPhil or PhD programmes are also available.
+Opportunities for higher degree studies in MSc, MPhil and PhD programmes are also available.

-Graduates fulfil the normal entry requirements for the position of Physiotherapist II for the Hospital Authority, private organisations (private hospitals, private clinics, nursing homes and homes for the elderly), the Department of Health, the Education Bureau (special schools, early education and training centres), subvented non-government organisations and the Social Welfare Department (community centres, sheltered workshops and special childcare centres).
+Graduates fulfil the normal entry requirements for Physiotherapist II for the Hospital Authority, private organizations (private hospitals, private clinics, nursing homes and homes for the elderly), the Department of Health, the Education Bureau (special schools, early education and training centres), subvented non-government organizations and the Social Welfare Department (community centres, sheltered workshops and special childcare centres).

 - Preference is given to applicants who are able to communicate effectively in Chinese (i.e. spoken Cantonese) and English.

 - Applicants with good results in science subjects (Biology and/or Physics) are preferred.

 - Applicants should be fit within the normal range in fulfiling the physical requirements of physiotherapy practice.

 Any other documents to support the application (optional)